Enid Magdalen Bernard1

 Edward Dixon married Eliza Maria Gray, daughter of John Gray, before 1862.1 He died before 1862.1

-Edward Dixon lived at Horsley House, Worcestershire, England.1
+He lived at Horsley House, Worcestershire, EnglandG.1

 Citations